simrenbasra/simys-blog/_posts/2026-01-17-simbot_part2.md

 1. A user sends a prompt to the chatbot.

-2. The prompt is pre-processed and embedded.
+2. The prompt is preprocessed and embedded.

-3. Embedded query is used to search a vectorised knowledge base (for example, blog posts or documents).
+3. Embedded prompt is used to search a vectorised knowledge base (for example, blog posts or documents).

 4. Most relevant snippets or documents are returned.

 5. Retrieved snippets are added to the prompt.

-6. Response is generated (following steps above).
+6. A response is generated (following steps above).

-7. Response returned to user.
+7. A response is returned to the user.

 This approach allows the chatbot to answer questions about specific or private content.
 As part of this series I will share implementation steps to build my own RAG chatbot (SimBot) using previous blog posts.